webplatform/docs/tutorials/canvas_notearsgame/index.md

    handleCollisions();
  }

-Now we need to add the explode methods to the player and the enemies.
-These methods will flag them for removal and add an explosion.
+Finally, to make the interaction realistic, we'll add the explode() methods to the player and the enemies to remove the players and enemies that have been hit, and to display an explosion graphic.

  function Enemy(I) {